OndrejNevole/ActisProject1/README.md

 To configure these parameters head to: "ActisProject1\ActisProject1\src\main\java\org\MyApp\Data\Config.java"

 ## Database table
-This application communicates with a table called "prisoners" \
+This application communicates with a database table called "prisoners" \
-To create this table run this command:
+To create this table, run this command:

 	CREATE TABLE prisoners
 		ID INT IDENTITY(1,1) PRIMARY KEY,